RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

  * Inventory
  * Jaeger-query

-Click on `Find Traces` and observe the first trace in the graph:
+Click on **Find Traces** and observe the first trace in the graph:

 ![jaeger_ui]({% image_path jaeger-reload.png %})

-If you click on `Span` and you will see a logical unit of work in Jaeger that has an operation name, the start time of the operation, and the duration.
+If you click on **Span** and you will see a logical unit of work in Jaeger that has an operation name, the start time of the operation, and the duration.
 Spans may be nested and ordered to model causal relationships:

 ![jaeger_ui]({% image_path jaeger-span.png %})

 Let's make more traces!!
-Open a new web browser to access `CoolStore Inventory Pagre`(i.e. http://inventory-quarkus-inventory.apps.seoul-7b68.openshiftworkshop.com):
+Open a new web browser to access _CoolStore Inventory Page_(i.e. http://inventory-quarkus-inventory.apps.seoul-7b68.openshiftworkshop.com):

 ![jaeger_ui]({% image_path jaeger-coolstore.png %})

-Go back to `Jaeger UI` then click on `Find Traces`.
-You will see dozens of traces because the Inventory page continues to calling the endpoint of Inventory service in every 2 seconds like we called via `curl` command:
+Go back to _Jaeger UI_ then click on _Find Traces_.
+You will see dozens of traces because the Inventory page continues to calling the endpoint of Inventory service in every 2 seconds like we called via **curl** command:

 ![jaeger_ui]({% image_path jaeger-traces.png %})